SQL Drivers

 head owns the socket.
 The Pool stays correct — siblings pump the shared read stream.

 - SQLite is synchronous: operations resolve immediately and never suspend.
-Keep
+A `:memory:`

 ## Reference